 Even for advertising products, there’s selling via Buyable Pins, Google Merchant, Twitter cards, and more.
 There’s remarketing and there are coupon codes.
 There’s A/B testing.
 There’s inventory synchronization with vendors like AliExpress.
 And there’s order synchronization with shippers like UPS and USPS.

 Obviously, not every store needs every feature.
 If you are trying to sell a couple T-shirts or a couple specialty products – you certainly don’t need them all.
 But if you want to grow and expand, you’ll need to keep your options open.

 On raw ecommerce features, Shopify wins hands down.
 GoDaddy does make it simple to sell your product.
 GoDaddy has the core features needed, but nothing to build a rapidly growing store.

 Shopify not only has more features directly integrated into their platform, but they also have a well-established app store that includes free and paid apps to extend your store with every feature you could possibly need.

 That said, this section is a bit unfair to GoDaddy, because, again, they are a general website builder that includes eCommerce.
 Shopify is strictly an eCommerce platform.

 If Shopify didn’t “win” on eCommerce features it would be a surprise.
 Technically, GoDaddy competes more with Wix & Weebly than with Shopify or BigCommerce.

-In short – if you need core eCommerce features integrated in a simple, straightforward way, then GoDaddy is fine.
+In short – if you only need core eCommerce features integrated in a simple, straightforward way, then GoDaddy is great.
 If you actually need a full suite of eCommerce features to grow, then Shopify is hands-down better.